JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 Open JTSDK-QT
 - Ensure your're on QT55
-- Ensure you've built Hamlib3, then
+- Ensure you've built Hamlib3, then type:

-Type: build-wsjtx-git rinstall
+build-wsjtx-git rinstall

-Note: you can use any of the available commands: rinstall dinstall rconfig dconfig package docs
+Note: you can use any of the following commands: rinstall   Builds the Release Install target dinstall   Builds the Debug Instll target rconfig    Configure Only Release Install target dconfig    Configure Only Debug Install target package    Release Install Win32 Installer Package docs       Compiles the documentation

 The Output should be located at: